200803-java-devops/project-1Reese/ReadMe.md

 - [ ] push the results to github if tests succeed

 ## User Stories
+As a Developer I would like a process the builds my code when I commit so that I know not to push commits with compilation errors.

+As a Devloper I would like a process that tests my code when I commit so that I Know not to push a commit that doesn't pass my unit tests.

-As a Developer I would like a process the builds, tests, and pushes my code to git hub when I commit my code if all of the previous steps succeed so that my devlopement process will be quicker and I never push borken code.
+As a developer I would like a process that pushes my code to git hub when I commit my code if it passes comilation and tests so that my devlopement process will be quicker and I never push borken code.

 ## Tech Stack
 - [x] JavaSE 8